 A formal complaint is any complaint documented by a student or external stakeholder.
 This may range from minor reports of dissatisfaction, to a direct violation of rights, resulting in harm, or impeding the ability to study or learn.
-This policy excludes a student's appeal for a grade change and/or change in academic status.
-There is a separate policy, delineated in the Student Handbook, for these appeals.
+For concerns related to grades on an exam, an assignment within the Professional Nursing courses, or if there is dissatisfaction of a faculty member in the Nursing Division; students must follow the chain of command which is outlined in the Student Nursing Handbook.

-An individual, or group of students, who have complaints related to the clinical or classroom components of the course, are expected to follow these steps.
+An individual, or group of students, who have complaints related to the clinical or classroom components of the course and are not in the ASN/RN-BSN program, are expected to follow these steps.

-- 1. Student-Faculty Level: An individual student, or group of students, should directly discuss, with the faculty member(s) involved, any issues related to the faculty member's performance or expectations.
+1. Student-Faculty Level: An individual student, or group of students, should directly discuss, with the faculty member(s) involved, any issues related to the faculty member's performance or expectations.
 If a satisfactory resolution is not achieved, the student has the prerogative to inform the faculty member of any intentions to bring the situation to the Chair.
-This process should be initiated within ten days of the initial request. - 2.
-Chair: A problem, which is not satisfactorily resolved at the course level, may be taken to the Chair for the specific academic course/program.
-The Chair will review the data and act as an arbitrator of the complaint, responding within ten days of the appeal. - 3.
-Vice President for Academic Affairs (VPAA): For issues that remain unresolved after consultation with the Chair and faculty members, the student may make a final appeal to the VPAA.
+This process should be initiated within ten days of the initial request.

+2. Chair: A problem, which is not satisfactorily resolved at the course level, may be taken to the Chair for the specific academic course/program.
+The Chair will review the data and act as an arbitrator of the complaint, responding within ten days of the appeal.

+3. Vice President for Academic Affairs (VPAA): For issues that remain unresolved after consultation with the Chair and faculty members, the student may make a final appeal to the VPAA.
 The VPAA will review the issue, and act as an arbitrator of the complaint, consulting with the Chair and Vice President of Academic Affairs (VPAA) and the Vice President of Student Affairs (VPSA) as needed.
 The decision at this level is final and no further appeal is accepted.